 For generations, brainwashers, propagandists, advertisers, novelists, and playwrights have in some way relied on our willingness to be duped, letting the wool be pulled over our eyes.
 How this happens is the challenge of a new and fascinating branch of neuroscience.

 Children are born with free spirits.
 The fresh, unusual ways in which they see the world are part of what we love most about them, but we rapidly train them to conform, “Don’t say that lady is fat!”
 After their independent twos, when they are more likely to whack another child with a toy than play with them, they rapidly become social and do what they can to be accepted by the group, or at the very least, by one child they enjoy playing with.
 They start taking cues about what the group likes best.
 Girls may want the latest Barbie for their birthdays while boys may prefer Lego construction sets.

 Behavioral science and psychology have long studied this aspect of human behavior, but functional MRI reveals that those who express opinions contrary to their peers — and get frowned upon — experience a neuronal response in the brain’s rostral cingulate zone and nucleus accumbens.
 These areas help monitor behavioral outcomes.
 They anticipate and process rewards.
-According to a study published in Neuron earlier this year, our brains may intuit — letting us know when we’ve contradicted the flock — and lead us to adjust our opinions to conform.
+According to a study published in Neuron, our brains may intuit — letting us know when we’ve contradicted the flock — and lead us to adjust our opinions to conform.

 Study author Vasily Klucharev, of the F.C.
 Donders Center for Cognitive Neuroimaging in the Netherlands, said: “Our results show that social conformity is based on mechanisms that comply with reinforcement learning.
 Neural error-monitoring activity signals the most fundamental social mistake — that of being too different from others.”